 Every so often we take a little side-step in our art and do something a little different.
-And that’s the idea behind our new film: it’s a little different.
+And that’s the idea behind this film: it’s a little different.

-While a lot of what goes on in BRASS is a little harrowing and occasionally dramatic, Cyril Brass’s chums Percy and Reggie live in a world that’s generally harrowing and overly-dramatic–though nowhere near as serious.
+Cyril Brass’s chums Percy and Reggie live in a world that’s generally harrowing and overly-dramatic–though nowhere near as serious as the world of BRASS.
 It would be hard to imagine two less useful members of society than these two.
 But to their credit, at least they aren’t trying to conquer and take dominion over the oceans, the skies, or anyplace else.

 Masked, socially distanced, minimum cast and crew, and running an HVAC airscrubber between takes, we shot our film in a bewilderingly busy weekend.